 To add text inside a shape, double-tap (on iPhone or iPad) or double click (on Mac) the shape, then enter the text.

 You can also place objects, such as shapes, images, videos, text boxes and equations, inside a shape, so they're nested.
 If you type inside the outer (parent) shape, the inner nested object moves with the text as you edit it:

-- On iPhone or iPad, add the new object to your document.
+- On your iPhone or iPad, add the new object to your document.
 Select the new object, then tap Cut.
 Double-tap the shape in which you want to nest the new object so the insertion point appears inside the shape, tap it again and then tap Paste.